MyriadColors/typescript-rpg-game/README.md

-# Vanilla RPG 2
+# Dragon Repeller

 ## Introduction

-Vanilla RPG 2 is an expanded and improved version of the role-playing game created in the FreeCodeCamp tutorial "Learn Basic JavaScript by Building a Role Playing Game".
+Dragon Repeller is an expanded and improved version of the role-playing game created in the FreeCodeCamp tutorial "Learn Basic JavaScript by Building a Role Playing Game".
 This project takes the original concept and enhances it with TypeScript implementation, improved code structure, and an enhanced user interface.

 ## Project Overview